 Use the Content Pack for Microsoft Exchange

-Once you install the Content Pack for Microsoft Exchange, and the Splunk Add-on for Microsoft Exchange to collect data, you can use the content pack to proactively monitor and troubleshoot your Microsoft Exchange environments.
+Once you install the Content Pack for Microsoft Exchange, and configure the Splunk Add-on for Microsoft Exchange to collect data, you can use the content pack to proactively monitor and troubleshoot your Microsoft Exchange environment.

-The Content Pack for Microsoft Exchange includes 48 dashboards that provide visibility into the different layers of your Microsoft Exchange service.
-The Glass Tables contain distinct sections geared towards different audiences.
-The Service Analyzer provides visibility into the performance of your entire email service, and an entity health page displays vital metrics for individual Microsoft Exchange entities.
+The Content Pack for Microsoft Exchange includes 48 dashboards that provide visibility into the different layers of your Microsoft Exchange services.
+The Glass Tables are comprised of distinct sections geared towards different audiences.
+The Service Analyzer provides visibility into the performance of your entire email service, and an Entity Health page displays vital metrics for individual Microsoft Exchange entities.

 Monitor your overall Microsoft Exchange environment

-This content pack includes several pre-configured Glass Tables that give you a real time overview of what's going on in your Microsoft Exchange environment.
-Glass Tables offer overall health scores for your Microsoft Exchange environment.
+This content pack includes several preconfigured Glass Tables.
+Glass Tables give you a real-time overview of what's going on in your Microsoft Exchange environment and offer overall health scores for your Microsoft Exchange environment.